 - The Berkeley School in Central Berkeley offers a blend of teaching pedagogies – rooted in Montessori while embracing the progressive practices of Reggio Emilia and Project Zero.
 The school has a preschool and K-8 school program.

 - The Crowden School in North Berkeley offers a 4th-8th grade school with chamber music at its heart.

-- Ecole Bilingue de Berkeley in Southwest Berkeley provides a bilingual international environment for children in preschool to grade 8.
+- Ecole Bilingue de Berkeley in Southwest Berkeley provides a bilingual international environment from preschool to grade 8.

 - Maybeck High School in Elmwood offers an academically challenging curriculum in a collaborative learning environment.

 - Tehiyah Day School in the neighboring city of

 El Cerrito offers a Bridge-8 education filled with diverse Jewish experience and